In 2006 I sat in a cafe in Recoleta, Buenos Aires and watched the world go by.

 There are three primary reasons why we find ourselves witnessing the tentative conception of a new political party.

-Firstly, both the Labour and Conservative parties find themselves dominated by political views which sit outside their traditional mainstream. …
+Firstly, both the Labour and Conservative parties find themselves dominated by political views which sit outside their traditional mainstream.
+Secondly, and crucially, in both parties those newly dominant political traditions have proved to be intolerant of the diverse viewpoints that have historically nested together. …

 Once again, a result the country didn’t expect.